 Being able to transverse doorways then limited the maximum physical size.
-Long car like designs were out.
+The long car like designs was finished.

 You have to go up.
-Using this as a guideline, the best shape was a tall round robot that provided the most volume for its size and environment.
+Exploiting this as a guideline, the most suitable shape was a tall round robot that provided the most volume for its size and environment.

-This unfortunately made the use of robotic arms a complex problem.
+This unfortunately forced the use of robotic arms into a complex problem.

 For further details on the CYCOGS®